Neewview150/Arbitrator/README.md

 - **Logs**: The script logs buy and sell actions with the corresponding prices.
 - **Plot**: After the backtest completes, a plot will be displayed showing the price data and the moving average.

-## USD/EUR Trading Strategy
+## USD/EUR Trading Strategy Simulation

-This section describes a trading strategy for the USD/EUR currency pair using leverage.
-The strategy aims to exploit short-term price movements with a focus on risk management and ethical trading practices.
+This section describes how to simulate a trading strategy for the USD/EUR currency pair using historical data.
+The simulation aims to test the strategy's effectiveness over past market conditions.

 ### Purpose